Stingers: episode guide

 Tuesday, November 02, 1999

-Church and Mac go undercover to infiltrate a group of high-roller gamblers who conduct illegal gaming sessions using black money.
-The sting takes a bizarre turn when the gaming session is raided by robbers.
+Church and Mac go undercover to infiltrate a group of high-rollering gamblers who conduct illegal gaming sessions using "black" money.
+The sting takes a bizarre turn when the gaming session is hit by armed robbers.
 When the gaming squad finally arrive, all the incriminating evidence has been stolen, and the gamblers walk free.
 As the Unit race to find the money, the robbery turns to double murder and an unexpected suspect comes to light.
 In a tense confrontation, Angie successfully extracts a murder confession and tracks down the missing money.
-In the guise of returning the money to the gamblers, Church and Mac are at last able to sting the high rollers.
+In the guise of returning the money to the gamblers, Church and Mac are at last able to bring down the high rollers.

-Guest starring: Jerome Ehlers as Frank Manscuro, Richard Morgan as Snr.
+Guest Starring: Jerome Ehlers as Frank Manscuro, Richard Morgan as Snr.
 Det.
-Masters, Annie Wilson as Lara Brannigan, Tony Nikolopoulos as Stipanic, Tony Farrell as Rick Bruzzi, Cormac Mac Art as Bacia, Li Yang as Chan, Randall Berger as Thoreaux, Janusz Rogowski as Karl, Michael Dyson as Real Estate Agent, Melissa Doyle as Police Woman, Kate O'neill as Maid, Barry Govan as Card Sharp, Lawrence Price as Porter
+Masters, Annie Wilson as Lara Brannigan, Tony Nikolopoulos as Stipanic, Tony Farrell as Rick Bruzzi, Cormac Mac Art as Bacia, Li Yang as Chan, Randall Berger as Thoreaux, Janusz Rogowski as Karl, Michael Dyson as Real Estate Agent, Melissa Doyle as Police Woman, Kate O'Neill as Maid, Barry Govan as Card Sharp, Lawrence Price as Porter; Stunt Performers: Chris Kemp, Roy Edmunds, Wayne Cartwright, Davin Taylor

 Signal One